 Dallas Zoo Lights (November 19–January 2, 2022)

-Dallas Zoo is totaly transformed by lights magic during winter nights.
-Take the mile-long drive-through route, featuring one million lights, dozens of elaborate holiday-themed displays, and 3-D lighted sculptures.
+Dallas Zoo is totaly transformed by the magic of lights during winter nights.
+Take the mile-long drive-through route, featuring one million lights, dozens of elaborate holiday-themed displays, and 3-D lit sculptures.
 Larger-than-life animal lanterns surely look impressive as well as an ice palace for penguins and other fantastic installations.
 Visitors can park and explore the Reliant Holiday Village at the end of the route.

 Vitruvian Park Lights in Addison (late November–early January)